imbasimba/toasty/docs/cli/cascade.rst

    toasty cascade {--start DEPTH} PYRAMID-DIR

 The ``PYRAMID-DIR`` argument gives the location of a directory containing tile pyramid data files.
-The ``--start DEPTH`` argument gives the depth at which the downsampling process should start.
-For instance, with ``--start 5``, the pyramid should contain level-6 tiles, and the cascade will fill in tiles between levels 5 and 0, inclusive.
+The ``--start DEPTH`` argument gives the depth at which tiles *already exist*.
+For instance, with ``--start 5``, the pyramid should contain level-5 tiles, and the cascade will fill in tiles between levels 4 and 0, inclusive.